 Another 48 words (3 lines of text) are included under the topic Early Federman Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Federman family to the New World and Oceana
+Migration of the Federman family

-settlers also went to western Canada and Ontario.
+Austria was made a republic after the First World War.
+The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
+Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
+Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
+Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Federman or a variant listed above: Georg Vetter, who came to Philadelphia in 1729.
 David Vetter arrived in Philadelphia in 1731; as did Lucas Vetter and his family, Margerita Vetter, and Sophia Vetter.
 Henrich Vetterley settled in Georgia in 1741.
 Settling in Texas were Andreas Vetter in 1851.

 Contemporary Notables of the name Federman (post 1700) +

 - Daniel David Federman MD (1928-2017), American medical researcher, Carl W. Walter Distinguished Professor of Medicine and the Dean for Medical Education at Harvard Medical School